-Under the current legislative and regulatory framework, spent fuel is considered to be radioactive waste.
-The legislative and regulatory policies that govern radioactive waste in Romania implicitly include spent fuel.
-As a result, legislation and policies on managing radioactive waste apply equally to spent fuel as they do to other forms of radioactive waste.
+The legislative and regulatory policies that govern radioactive waste management in Romania implicitly include spent fuel management.
+As a result, legislation and policies on managing radioactive waste apply equally to spent fuel and radioactive waste, as they are valid for all forms of radioactive waste.

-The objective of Romanian radioactive waste management policy is to assure safe management of radioactive waste.
+The objective of Romanian radioactive waste management policy is to ensure safe management of spent nuclear fuel and radioactive waste.